saras152/Traffic-Sign-Classifier/README.md

 * Summarize the results with a written report

-## Rubric Points

-In the text below, I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---

-### Writeup / README

-1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.

-The submission includes the project code and this is the README file.
-My [project code](https://github.com/saras152/Traffic-Sign-Classifier/blob/master/Traffic_Sign_Classifier.ipynb) is in the repo, along with a html file generated from the jupyter notebook.
+My [code](https://github.com/saras152/Traffic-Sign-Classifier/blob/master/Traffic_Sign_Classifier.ipynb) is in the repo, along with a html file generated from the jupyter notebook.

 ### Data Set Summary & Exploration

-1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the numpy library to calculate summary statistics of the trafficsigns data set:
+I used the numpy library to calculate summary statistics of the trafficsigns data set as below:

 * The size of training set is 34799
 * The size of the validation set is 4410